Within your Bill.com account, you can create and send invoice to customers -- even customers who don't use Bill.com.

 - Add an attachment

-- Toggle Use advanced invoices to complete additional fields
+- Toggle Use advanced invoices to complete additional fields or attach documents

 - Payment Terms: The agreed upon terms of the payment due date

 - Invoice Date (defaults to today's date)

 - For security, the invoice date must be within a year of today's date

 - Item: Details about the product or service being invoiced

 - Click Add row to add more line items

 - Customer Message: Any extra details to help the customer understand and submit payment on the invoice